Evie-Skinner18/FishTank/README.md

 A C#.Net Core class library to help someone manage their fish tank!

-## Tools and Technologies Used
+## Tools, Technologies and Concepts Used
 - .Net Core 3.0
 - NUnit
 - Git
 - Dependency injection
-- Interfaces
+- Encapsulation
+- Loose coupling via interface use